 In addition, he also laid the stress of developing individual qualities for entrepreneurial development.

-8. Cultural Value Theory
+14. Cultural Value Theory

-Cultural value theory has developed by Kroken.
+Cultural value theory has been developed by Kroken.
 He emphasized cultural values, expected rules, and social approvals have specific importance in entrepreneur development.

 In addition, Kroken also explained that the success of the entrepreneur and his performance are influenced by the following 3 factors:

-- Entrepreneurs own inclination towards his work and profession.
+- Entrepreneur’s own inclination towards his work and profession.

 - Expectations of acceptance groups regarding the role of the entrepreneur.